 Dedications and Designations

-Donors will choose whether to leave a dedication or designation at the beginning of the checkout process.
+Donors will choose whether to leave a dedication and a designation at the beginning of the checkout process.

 When a donor leaves a dedication or designation, a column will be added to your Donation Report indicating their choice to ensure you can properly account for their wishes.